Why does your style guide matter?

 Lack of a style guide can cause variations that frustrate writers, editors and readers alike.
-For instance, SmartBug contributor Joe Gillespie began writing for SmartBug in the days before the company had instituted a style guide.
+For instance, Joe Gillespie, senior copywriter at SmartBug, began writing for the marketing agency in the days before the company had instituted a style guide.

 “When I started seeing terms spelled three different ways in content our agency produced, I wanted to scream,” Gillespie writes.
 “The problem wasn’t that my coworkers were careless, but rather, people tend to be unconsciously more focused on getting the words out of their heads and not think about what those words should look like on a screen.”

-Style guides help ensure that “what those words should look like on a screen” is consistent and welcoming to audiences.
-By doing so, a style guide helps reduce the risk that a reader will become confused or angered by inconsistencies or inappropriate terms while consuming your organization’s content.
+Style guides help ensure that what words look like on the screen is consistent and welcoming to audiences.
+By doing so, a style guide helps reduce the risk that a reader will become confused or put off by inconsistencies or inappropriate terms while consuming your organization’s content.

 Diversity and Inclusion: Keeping Your Team Focused

-Language changes quickly.
-A style guide that doesn’t account for the ways in which people from various backgrounds refer to themselves or wish to be referred to by others runs the risk of sounding hopelessly outdated.
+It’s not just inconsistent content that can anger or confuse audiences.
+Language changes quickly and a style guide that doesn’t account for the ways in which people from various backgrounds refer to themselves or wish to be referred to by others runs the risk of sounding hopelessly outdated.
 At best, this outdatedness will seem quaint; at worst, it will be offensive.

 One of the best ways to ensure your style guide addresses everyone in your potential audience inclusively is to examine the ways in which various minority groups have navigated identifying language.

 A number of organizations for journalists, for instance, have published guides to help content creators build style guides, articles and other works.
-Commonly referenced examples include the following:
+Commonly referenced resources include the following: